DreamOfTheRedChamber/leetcode/README.md

 #### Write test cases <a id="whiteboard-workflow-test-cases"></a>
 * In general, the following types of test cases should be considered
-   * The normal case: e.g. array length of even or odd in sorting algorithms
+   * The normal case: e.g. array length of even or odd in sorting algo
    * The extremes: e.g. empty array, one element array, extremely large one array
    * Nulls and "illegal" input: e.g. input is negative when positive is expected
    * Strange input: an array already sorted